-As a Stipendiary, or deployable Self-Supporting Minister, it is recommended the curate plans to meet with a member of the Senior Staff during year three of your training to discuss your preparation for future ministry.
+It is recommended the curate plans to meet with a member of the Senior Staff during year three of your training to discuss your preparation for future ministry.
 You will also be provided with guidance and support to help you identify suitable positions following the completion of your training.
 This will include training around understanding the process, spiritually discerning vocation, completing applications, preparation for interview and follow-up.